Degrees and Credentials:|

 Research, Accomplishments, and Publications:

-In the area of research, Dr. Frederick is the author or co-author of books on President Warren G. Harding, Ellis Island and Theoretical Concepts in Biology.
-He most recently completed a biography of President William Howard Taft and is currently working on a study of the Presidential election of 1920.
-In the area of teaching, Dr. Frederick has received the Chancellor's Distinguished Teaching Award from the University of Pittsburgh and the Teaching Excellence Award from the Pitt-Bradford Alumni Association.
+In the area of research, Dr. Frederick is the author or co-author of books on President Warren G. Harding, President William Howard Taft, Ellis Island and Theoretical Concepts in Biology.
+He has recently written book chapters on the elections of 1920 and 1920 and the First Inaugural Address of Franklin D. Roosevelt.
+Dr. Frederick has received the Chancellor's Distinguished Teaching Award from the University of Pittsburgh and the Teaching Excellence Award from the Pitt-Bradford Alumni Association.